Travel Safety Tips

 - Upload your cell phone photos to your ‘cloud’ regularly to ensure you keep as many of your digital travel memories safe

 - I often bring extra SD cards and change them out, leaving used ones in a secure place.
 I do this so that If I lose any photos or videos, it is just what was on one card.

-- Take photographs of your passport, credit cards, driver’s license, and other personal information in the event your wallet or purse goes lost or stolen.
+- Take photographs of your passport, credit cards, driver’s license, and other personal information if your wallet or purse is lost or stolen.

 - In foreign countries, locate your country’s local embassy in case you need it.

 - Know the water safety of the area you are visiting.
 Not all countries or communities have safe drinking water at all times.

 - In third world countries, only drink factory-sealed beverages.
 If you have ever seen Slumdog Millionaire, you may never trust bottled beverages again.